 The first step in chronic pain management is to properly diagnosis of what is causing the pain.
 Once an accurate diagnosis is made and the underlying cause(s) of a patients pain has been determined, the next step in chronic pain management is to develop a patient-specific treatment program.
 This often requires an interdisciplinary team approach, to both treat any underlying conditions, as well as to get the patient moving and active again and to treat any co-occurring disorders.

 For example, often times, chronic pain leads to depression, which over time, can become very serious and debilitating, at which point mental health specialists such as counselors, psychologists, psychiatrists, and mindfulness training experts, need to be part of the treatment team.
 Sometimes, the depression and/or pain causes the patient to turn to drugs or alcohol as away of dealing with their misery, at which point they need the help of an addiction specialist who can provide therapy and group counseling.

-Other specialist who often get involved in chronic pain management include physical therapists, physician assistants, massage therapists, diet and nutrition counselors, and even acupuncture practitioners.
-Unless all of the underlying causes of a patients pain are addressed by a team of specialists, it will be very difficult to bring the patient the real relief they are looking for.
+Other specialists who often get involved in chronic pain management include physical therapists, physician assistants, massage therapists, diet and nutrition counselors, and even acupuncture practitioners.
+Unless all of the underlying causes of a patients pain are addressed by a team of specialists, it can be very difficult to bring the patient the real relief they are looking for.

 During the initial treatment period, a chronic pain management specialist will often utilize low doses of medication and minimally-invasive injections, as a way of reducing the patients pain so they can begin to move and get active again.
 During this early healing period, patients often return once a month to report back on how the treatment is affecting their levels of pain, mobility, and general well-being.
 This allows the pain management specialists to see how the specialized program is working for their patient, and to modify it as necessary.